makuke1234/jsonlite2/README.md

 Yes, this library is designed to aim for fast compilation times, simplicity, ease of use and full compliance with JSON standard.

+## The C++ version

+The C++ version of this library is a single-include header file, C++11 compliant, yet again relying on KISS principle.
+This time I decided not to use custom exceptions, also, the linter part of it is almost exception-free.

 # Obtaining